Lectio Divina: 2nd Sunday of Lent (C)

 iii) Luke 9:30-31: The appearance of the two men and their conversation with Jesus

 c) The text:

-28 Now about eight days after these sayings he took with him Peter and John and James, and went up on the mountain to pray.
-29 And as he was praying, the appearance of his countenance was altered, and his raiment became dazzling white.
-30 And behold, two men talked with him, Moses and Elijah, 31 who appeared in glory and spoke of his departure, which he was to accomplish at Jerusalem.
-32 Now Peter and those who were with him were heavy with sleep, and when they wakened they saw his glory and the two men who stood with him.
-33 And as the men were parting from him, Peter said to Jesus, "Master, it is well that we are here; let us make three booths, one for you and one for Moses and one for Elijah" - not knowing what he said.
-34 As he said this, a cloud came and overshadowed them; and they were afraid as they entered the cloud.
-35 And a voice came out of the cloud, saying, "This is my Son, my Chosen; listen to him!"
-36 And when the voice had spoken, Jesus was found alone.
-And they kept silence and told no one in those days anything of what they had seen.
+Jesus took Peter, John, and James and went up the mountain to pray.
+While he was praying his face changed in appearance and his clothing became dazzling white.
+And behold, two men were conversing with him, Moses and Elijah, who appeared in glory and spoke of his exodus that he was going to accomplish in Jerusalem.
+Peter and his companions had been overcome by sleep, but becoming fully awake, they saw his glory and the two men standing with him.
+As they were about to part from him, Peter said to Jesus, "Master, it is good that we are here; let us make three tents, one for you, one for Moses, and one for Elijah."
+But he did not know what he was saying.
+While he was still speaking, a cloud came and cast a shadow over them, and they became frightened when they entered the cloud.
+Then from the cloud came a voice that said, "This is my chosen Son; listen to him."
+After the voice had spoken, Jesus was found alone.
+They fell silent and did not at that time tell anyone what they had seen.

 3. A moment of prayerful silence

 so that the Word of God may penetrate and enlighten our life.

 a) What did you like most in this episode of the Transfiguration?
 Why?

 b) Who are those who go to the mountain with Jesus?
 Why do they go?

 c) Moses and Elijah appear on the mountain next to Jesus.
 What is the significance of these two people from the Old Testament for Jesus, for the disciples, for the community in the 80s and for us today?

 d) Which prophecy from the Old Testament is fulfilled in the words of the Father concerning Jesus?